Continuing Medical Education

 Moxalactam Piroxicam Haloperidol

-and other cephalosporins Sulfinpyrazone Oral contraceptives
+Sulfinpyrazone Oral contraceptives

 Trimethoprimsulfa Zileuton